 To supplement the information in YCWA's PAD, YCWA conducted 11 studies to determine the potential effects of the Project on ESA-listed species: 1) Study 7.1, ESA-Listed Plants; 2) Study 7.2, Narrows 2 Powerhouse Intake Extension; 3) Study 7.3, ESA-Listed Amphibians - California Red-Legged Frog; 4) Study 7.4, ESA-Listed Wildlife - Valley Elderberry Longhorn Beetle; 5) Study 7.8, ESA- and California ESA-Listed Salmonids Downstream of Englebright Dam; 6) Study 7.9, Green Sturgeon Downstream of Englebright Dam; 7) Study 7.10, Instream Flow Downstream of Englebright Dam; 8) Study 7.11, Fish Behavior and Hydraulics Near Narrows 2 Powerhouse; 9) Study 7.11a, Radio Telemetry Study of Spring- and Fall-run Chinook Salmon Downstream of Narrows 2 Powerhouse; 10) Study 7.12, Evaluation of Project Effects on Daguerre Point Dam and Hallwood-Cordua Fish Facilities; and 11) Study 7.13, Fish Stranding Associated with Shutdown of Narrows 2 Powerhouse Partial Bypass.
-All but three of these studies are complete, and technical memoranda providing the study results are included in Attachment E6 (Table 1.4-3).
-The status of the three in-progress studies is provided below.
+All but two of these studies are complete, and technical memoranda providing the study results are included in Appendix E6 (Table 1.4-5).
+The status of the two in-progress studies is provided below.

 - Study 7.11, Fish Behavior and Hydraulics Near Narrows 2 Powerhouse.
-The study requires YCWA to perform: 1) observations of fish behavior, including from onshore, snorkeling and using DIDSON, during changes in operations of the Narrows 2 Powerhouse; 2) pressure calculations at the Narrows 2 Powerhouse outlet; and 3) velocity measurements at range of flows downstream of the powerhouse.
-YCWA has completed all the fieldwork and posted to the relicensing Website an Interim Technical Memorandum 7-11 on December 2, 2012.
-Work to be completed is issuance of a second interim technical memorandum by January 31, 2014 that includes the results of the 2013 observations, pressure calculations and velocity measurements.
-YCWA anticipates the study will be complete by March 31, 2015 when YCWA files with FERC, as directed by FERC, a final technical memorandum for Studies 7.11 and 7.11a.
-Information available from Study 7.11 as of the date of the DLA has been included in the DLA. - Study 7.11a, Radio Telemetry Study of Spring- and Fall-run Chinook Salmon Downstream of Narrows 2 Powerhouse.
-The study requires YCWA to: 1) consult with Relicensing Participants regarding appropriate equipment to track Chinook salmon near Narrows 2 Powerhouse and test up to three types of equipment; and 2) capture, tag and track Chinook salmon movement near Narrows 2 Powerhouse.
-YCWA has completed the first task.
-Work to be completed includes: 1) issuance of a interim technical memorandum, that is combined with the interim technical memorandum for Study 7.11, by January 31, 2014 that includes the results of the collaboration on which equipment would be tested (it was agreed Lotek Radio equipment, Lotek MAP equipment (acoustic), and HTI telemetry equipment (acoustic) would be tested) and the testing; and 2) capturing, tagging and tracking Chinook salmon movement near Narrows 2 Powerhouse, which will occur in 2014, contingent on receiving the necessary agency permits.
-YCWA anticipates the study will be complete by March 31, 2015 when YCWA files with FERC, as directed by FERC, a final technical memorandum for Studies 7.11a and 7.11.
-Information available from Study 7.11a as of the date of the DLA has been included in the DLA.
+The study required YCWA to perform: 1) observations of fish behavior, including from onshore, snorkeling and using DIDSON, during changes in operations of the Narrows 2 Powerhouse; 2) pressure calculations at the Narrows 2 Powerhouse outlet; and 3) velocity measurements at a range of flows downstream of the powerhouse.
+YCWA has completed all the tasks for Study 7.11 and posted to the relicensing Website on March 3, 2014 an interim technical memorandum that was combined with the interim technical memorandum for Study 7.11a.
+Work to be completed includes all remaining aspects of Study 7-11a as described below.
+YCWA anticipates the study will be complete by March 31, 2016 when YCWA files with FERC, as directed by FERC, a final technical memorandum for Studies 7.11 and 7.11a. - Study 7.11a, Radio Telemetry Study of Spring- and Fall-run Chinook Salmon Downstream of Narrows 2 Powerhouse.
+The study requires YCWA to: 1) consult with Relicensing Participants regarding appropriate equipment to track Chinook salmon (Oncorhynchus tshawytscha) near Narrows 2 Powerhouse and test up to three types of equipment; and 2) capture, tag and track Chinook salmon movement near Narrows 2

+Powerhouse.
+YCWA has completed the first task and posted to the relicensing Website on March 3, 2014 an interim technical memorandum that is combined with the interim technical memorandum for Study 7.11.
+The interim technical memorandum provides the results of the collaboration on which equipment would be tested and the testing.
+Work to be completed includes the second task - capturing, tagging and tracking Chinook salmon movement near Narrows 2 Powerhouse.
+The task was originally scheduled to occur in 2014 but due to an anomalous dry water year in 2014, YCWA was granted by FERC in a letter dated March 5, 2014 a 1 year extension to complete the study.
+The task will now occur in 2015, contingent on receiving the necessary agency permits.
+YCWA anticipates the study will be complete by March 31, 2016 when YCWA files with FERC a final technical memorandum for Studies 7.11 and 7.11a.